 Prosciutto-Wrapped Figs with Goat Cheese is a sweet and savory fall appetizer bursting with flavor.
 Each fig is stuffed with creamy goat cheese, wrapped with prosciutto, and topped with rosemary, honey, and flaky finishing salt.
 These figs are perfect for a date night at home, party, or holiday dinner.

 Prosciutto-Wrapped Figs with Goat Cheese is a decadent starter for any holiday dinner.
-In the fall, enjoy stuffed figs with Roasted Chicken with Meyer Lemon or an Italian pasta night featuring Pesto Orecchiette with Rapini and Sausage.
+In the fall, enjoy stuffed figs with Dutch Oven Whole Chicken with Meyer Lemon or an Italian pasta night featuring Sausage Pesto Pasta with Rapini (Broccoli Rabe).

 This dish is an easy, delicious appetizer that can be assembled and baked in just 30 minutes.
 All you need is a handful of ingredients and a few minutes to assemble the ingredients.

 Figs are a sweet seasonal fruit available in the late summer through mid-autumn.
 Ripe figs have a jammy consistency and berry-like sweetness.
 Fig flavor pairs perfectly with sharp and tangy goat cheese, savory prosciutto, herby rosemary, and sweet honey.

 - Figs - Figs are the fruity vehicle for cheese and prosciutto.
 I recommend common figs, such as Black Mission, Brown Turkey, Adriatic, and Kadota figs. Their skin and sweet jammy interior will withstand the heat of the oven and produce a delicious flavor.

 - Goat Cheese (chèvre) - Goat cheese is a creamy sharp cheese available at your local grocer or cheese shop.
 Opt for the creamy soft goat cheese that is easy to scoop into the figs.